Quinton-Mincy/Nonlinear_Optics/README.md

 This repository contains code for analyzing transmission data to estimage thickness of thin films.
 There is also code to control a motorized stage while taking measurements from two multimeters to gauge nonlinear optical properties.

-This codebaser uses some existing code from Matthew Larson, and he also contributed to much of the new code.
+This codebase uses some existing code from Matthew Larson, and he also contributed to much of the new code.
 Check him out [@MTLphys](https://github.com/MTLphys).

 ## Example output from read_transmission.py